schultek/jaspr/apps/jaspr_pad/samples/tutorial/3-stateful/text.md

 1. Create a new file called `counter.dart`
 2. Add a new [StatefulComponent] called `Counter` inside the new file.
    Let it render a single [Text] component for now.
-3. Import the new file in your `main.dart` and use the [Counter] component beneath the `div` element.
+3. Import the new file in your `main.dart` and use the [Counter] component beneath the `div` component.
    <details>
      <summary>Tip</summary>
      Use `yield` a second time inside the `App`s build method.